Emergency Medical Services

 webcasts for CEs

-available from anywhere and at any time.
+available anywhere, any time.

 This brief video (approximately 9 minutes) is intended to give you a general overview of how to respond to situations involving a person with a weapon, or with hostages, or an active shooter.